conan-io/conan-io.github.io/_posts/2018-02-13-Android-Studio-project-Conan-Boost.markdown

       }

-Finally after the android block we are adding a new task that will call Conan to retrieve the needed Boost packages and generate the mentioned ``conanbuildinfo.cmake`` file.
+Finally we are adding a new task after the android block that will call Conan to retrieve the needed Boost packages and generate the mentioned ``conanbuildinfo.cmake`` file.

-We are going to use the ``android_21_armeabi-v7a_clang`` profile created in the previous post to build our application for ARM, corresponding to the specified abiFilter: **armeabi-v7a**
+We are going to use the **android_21_armeabi-v7a_clang** profile created in the previous post to build our application for ARM, corresponding to the specified abiFilter: **armeabi-v7a**